manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 `id` is also supported.

-### Creating a real-time index online via CREATE TABLE
+### Creating a real-time table online via CREATE TABLE

 <!-- example rt_mode -->
 ##### General syntax of CREATE TABLE